 The Code Mask option box is simply defining how the levels will look.
 (Think of the levels as the reporting steps in an organizational chart.)
-In the example below, the sequence is Characters, the length is any and the separator is "/".
-This means that if we have four levels in our RBS, (three steps in an organizational chart) it would be formatted like this "one/two/three/four".
+In the example below, the sequence is Characters, the length

 The Lookup Table section is where we will define our levels and give them descriptive terms.
 In this example, the starting point has only one code mask defined, therefore we could only go to one level in our Lookup Table.
 Since we will be using four levels, then we would need four rows defined for the Code Mask since that's how many levels deep we are going.